Skip to content

 from clientai.exceptions import (

-ClientAIError, # Base exception for all errors
+ClientAIError, # Base exception for all client errors

 AuthenticationError, # API key or auth issues